 The special lectures include:

-Maclaurin Lectureship - a reciprocal exchange between the New Zealand Mathematical Society and American Mathematical Society.
-A New Zealand and a United States-based mathematician will tour each other's countries on alternate years, with the lecturers to be chosen by both societies.
+- AMS-NZMS Maclaurin Lectureship - a reciprocal exchange between the New Zealand Mathematical Society and American Mathematical Society.
+This was a six-year program that ended in 2016.

 Director of Meetings & Conferences